OfficeInside Vote for this Product at ClarionShop

 If you are calling the Init() method manually the you need to set the oiOffice.noComInit property of the object to 1 before calling the Init() method.

 Office Inside ships with several example applications, which demonstrate how to implement this product.
-These examples can be found in subfolders in your "Clarion\3rdParty\Examples\Office" folder.
+These examples can be found in subfolders in your "Clarion\3rdParty\Examples\OfficeInside" folder.
 The examples are summarized below:

-Considerations if upgrading from earlier versions of Office Inside
+bullet small Considerations if upgrading from very early versions of Office Inside

 Although we try to ensure that Office Inside is always backward compatible, we may from time to time if we think it is going to improve the product long term, deliberately do something that would make Office Inside non backward compatible.
 In such cases we will document these changes in the Version History, as well as provide a summary here: